shipperstack/shipper/docs/docs/developer/Translation.md

 2. Use `django-admin` to generate message files for your language:

 ```
-django-admin makemessages -l YOUR_LANGUAGE_CODE_HERE --ignore=venv
+django-admin makemessages -l YOUR_LANGUAGE_CODE_HERE --ignore=docs --ignore=venv
 ```

-`--ignore=venv` is important, because without it Django will happily search through all the dependencies of shipper and fetch translation strings for them as well.
+The `--ignore` parameters are important, because without it Django will happily search through all the dependencies and documentation of shipper and fetch translation strings for them as well.
+(Documentation strings are translated separately.)

-3. Translate the files in `locale/YOUR_LANGUAGE_CODE_HERE/LC_MESSAGES`
+3. Translate the files in `<app>/locale/YOUR_LANGUAGE_CODE_HERE/LC_MESSAGES`, where `<app>` refers to the following apps in the shipper project:

+- accounts
+- api
+- config
+- downloads
+- shipper

 4. Submit a pull request!

 ## Updating an existing language